Skip to content

 Key Stage 4

-At Key Stage 4, pupils can study Single Award Science or Double Award Science.
+At Key Stage 4, pupils can study Double Award Science, Single Award Science or the OCN NI Level 2 Certificate in Science

-All science courses contain elements of Physics, Chemistry Biology and Environmental Issues and practical skills assessment.
+All science courses contain elements of Physics, Chemistry and Biology and practical skills.

 The OCN NI Level 2 Certificate (OCN)